 Why does arguing with your child give him power?
 When you engage in fights with your child, over time he will begin to believe that he is your peer and that he has the power to challenge you.
 This is a loaded situation because your child doesn't realize that this empowerment he's feeling isn't real.
 The more powerful he thinks he is (and the more the defiant behavior gets him what he wants) the more he will use fighting as a way to solve his problems.

 Your child: "Everyone else is going to the party.
 Why can't I?"

 You: "I don't care what "everyone else" is doing.
-You can't go and that's
+You can't go and that's final."